annshinewu/Fundamentals-of-Python/chapter1.md

 `@instructions`
 array a, b, and c has already been declared for you and array b and c have same sizes of 7 elements.

-Create a code that compares a element in array a to every element in arrays b and c.
+Create a code that compares an element in array a to every element in arrays b and c.

 The requirements are: